YourAverageMo/fml/memory-bank/activeContext.md

 ## 1. Current Work Focus

 The current focus is on implementing comprehensive tests for the new additions to the project, aiming for 100% or near 100% test coverage, including edge cases.
-Tasks 022 (Test Pydantic Schemas), 023 (Test Output Formatter), 024 (Test _initialize_ai_service Function), 005 (Clipboard Integration), and 015 (Test Clipboard Integration) have been completed.
+Tasks 022 (Test Pydantic Schemas), 023 (Test Output Formatter), 024 (Test _initialize_ai_service Function), 005 (Clipboard Integration), 015 (Test Clipboard Integration), and 006 (Error Handling & Refinement) have been completed.

 ## 2. Recent Changes